Employer Compensation Expense Program (ECEP)

 Rate of tax

-The ECET is being phased in over three years as follows:
+The ECET rate has been phased in over three years as follows:

 |2021 and after||5%|